18 November 2018

 Listen to my cries for mercy.

-It may not seem apparent at first, but hidden beneath the psalmist’s anguish there lies a conviction, and that is, that while his situation may be desperate, he still has one upon whom he can call for help.
+It may not seem apparent at first, but hidden beneath the psalmist’s anguish there lies a conviction, that while his situation may be desperate, he still has one upon whom he can call for help.
 He is not alone.

 I recently listened to a radio interview with Kate Bowler.
 She is a professor at Duke University Divinity School in North Carolina.
 Married to her high school sweetheart and with a two year-old child, she was given the news that she had stage-four incurable cancer of the bowel.
 I cannot begin to imagine what a devastating blow that must have been for her.
 Yet here is what she said: